jactor-rises/jactor-web/README.md

 ### Set up ###

 * a spring-boot application is created when building (`mvn install`)
     * `jactor-web` which is a web application on apache tomcat and which is dependent on `jactor-persistence` to handle persistence
+    * also start `jactor-persistence` in order to have a working persistence layer for the application.
-* after started `jactor-web`, point a browser to http://localhost:8080/jactor-web/
+* after started `jactor-web`, point a browser to <http://localhost:8080/jactor-web/>

 ### Disclaimer ###